 |---|---|---|---|

-Best case (O(n log n)): When the array is already sorted, each gap pass makes one comparison per element without any shifts.
-Since there are O(log n) gap values, the total is O(n log n).
+Best case (O(n log n)): On an already sorted array, each gap pass makes one comparison per element without any shifts.
+With O(log n) gap values, the total is O(n log n).

-Why better sequences help: Knuth's and Sedgewick's sequences are designed so that consecutive gap values share fewer common factors.
-This ensures that each pass compares elements that previous passes missed, leading to better performance.
+Why better sequences help: Hibbard's, Knuth's, and Sedgewick's sequences are designed so that consecutive gap values share fewer common factors.
+Each pass compares elements that previous passes missed, which produces better worst-case bounds.

 Shell sort uses O(1) auxiliary space.
 It sorts in-place, using only a single temporary variable for the insertion sort swap.
-This makes it one of the most memory-efficient sorting algorithms.
+This puts it among the most memory-efficient sorting algorithms.

 Shell sort is not stable.
 Equal elements may change their relative order during gapped passes.
 Consider two equal elements at positions 0 and 3 with gap = 2.
-They belong to different sub-arrays and might be rearranged relative to each other.
+They belong to different sub-arrays (positions 0, 2, 4 vs. 1, 3) and might be rearranged relative to each other.

 Here is a summary comparing Shell sort with related algorithms: